eyalbouganim/AI-CryptoAdvisor/README.md

 ## 💻 How to Run Locally

-This project is configured to make local development easy and convenient, allowing both the frontend and backend to run simultaneously from the root directory.
+This project is configured to make local development easy and convenient, allowing both the frontend and backend to run simultaneously from two different terminals.

 ### Prerequisites